timdellinger/pickl-metrics/README.md

 Example histograms are included here for 100,000 games, with probabilities set at 0.5 (i.e. coin flip) for every rally.

 *early results.txt* - some quick and dirty early results

+*markovTransitionMatrix.py* - Markov chain style treatment of single games.
+Takes as input probabilities of Team A and Team B winning rallies.
+Output is a histogram of the margins of victory of games.